lostatc/retain-sync/README.md

 [Documentation](https://zielen.readthedocs.io/en/latest/index.html)

 ## Features
-* uses rsync's delta-transfer algorithm to only sync what has been modified
+* uses rsync's delta-transfer algorithm to only sync the differences between files
 * uses ssh for syncing between computers, which is secure and easy to set up
 * does not require root privileges
 * gives the user the ability to exclude files from syncing